payara/Payara-Community-Documentation/documentation/core-documentation/rest-api/paths.md

 ##### Description
-Use this operation to determine a resource current configuration and what are its supported methods, method parameters and available commands.
+Use this operation to determine the current configuration of a resource and what are its supported methods, method parameters and available commands.

 ##### Parameters